KamranAzeem/learn-kubernetes/kubeadm/README.md

 * RAM: Minimum 1 GB RAM for each node (master+worker); you will only be able to run very few (and very small) containers, like nginx, mysql, etc.
 * CPU: Minumum 2 CPU for master node; worker nodes can live with single core CPUs
 * Disk: 2GB for host OS + 10 GB for storing container images
 * Network - Infrastructure: A functional virtual/physical network with some usable IP addresses (can be public or private) .
 This can be on any cloud provider as well.
-In this guide, it will be 10.240.0.0/24
+You are free to use any network / ip scheme for yourself.
+In this guide, it will be `10.240.0.0/24`
-* Network - Pod network: A network IP range completely separate from other two networks, with subnet mask of /16 or smaller (e.g. /12).
+* Network - Pod network: A network IP range completely separate from other two networks, with subnet mask of `/16` or smaller (e.g. `/12`).
 This network will be subdivided into subnets later.
-In this guide it will be 10.200.0.0/16 .
+In this guide it will be `10.200.0.0/16` .
 Please note that kubeadm does not support kubenet, so we need to use one of the CNI add-ons - such as flannel.
-By default Flannel sets up a pod network with 10.244.0.0/16, which means that we need to pass this pod network to `kubeadm init` (further below); or, modify the flannel configuration with the pod network of our own choice - before actually applying it blindly. :)
+By default Flannel sets up a pod network `10.244.0.0/16`, which means that we need to pass this pod network to `kubeadm init` (further below); or, modify the flannel configuration with the pod network of our own choice - before actually applying it blindly. :)
 * Network - Service network:  A network IP range completely separate from other two networks, used by the services.
 This will be considered a completely virtual network.
-In this guide, it will be 10.32.0.0/16. (default "10.96.0.0/12")
+The default service network configured by kubeadm is `10.96.0.0/12`.
+In this guide, it will be `10.32.0.0/16`.
 * Disable Firewall (including removing the firewalld package), or open the following ports on each type of node, after the OS installation is complete.
 ** Firewall/ports - Master: Incoming open (22, 6443, 10250, 10251, 10252, 2379, 2380)
 ** Firewall/ports - Worker: Incoming open (22, 10250, 30000-32767)
 * OS: Any recent version of Fedora/CentOS/RHEL or Debian based OS.
 This guide uses Fedora 28
 * No swap - must disable swap partition during OS installation in order for the kubelet to work properly.
-See: [https://github.com/kubernetes/kubernetes/issues/53533](https://github.com/kubernetes/kubernetes/issues/53533)
+See: [https://github.com/kubernetes/kubernetes/issues/53533](https://github.com/kubernetes/kubernetes/issues/53533) for details on why disable swap.
+Swap may seem a good idea, it is not - on Kubernetes!
-* Disable SELinux
+* Disable SELinux / App Armour.

 ## OS setup:

 ```
 [root@kworkhorse lib]# cat /etc/hosts
 127.0.0.1   localhost localhost.localdomain

- # MediaCenter/TV at home
-192.168.0.21	ki3.home.wbitt.com mediacenter.home.wbitt.com

- # Production VM for wbitt
-192.168.0.10	pserver5.home.wbitt.com

  # Virtual Kubernetes cluster
 10.240.0.31	kubeadm-node1